a-hansen/aon/README.md

 ```
 <Binary> ::= <bin8> | <bin16> | <bin32>
 <bin8>   ::= "b" uint8-length bytes
-<bin16>  ::= "I" uint16-length bytes
+<bin16>  ::= "B" uint16-length bytes
-<bin32>  ::= "j" int32-length bytes
+<bin32>  ::= "c" int32-length bytes
 ```
 * The bin32 length must be a positive signed int.

 #### Big Integer
-An integer so large has to be encoded as a string.
+An integer so large it has to be encoded as a string.
 ```
 <Big-Integer> ::= <bigint8> | <bigint16> | <bigint32>
 <bigint>   ::= "n" uint8-length UTF8